remla2025-team9/model-training/README.md

 ---

+## Usage - Running the Pipeline with DVC
+The pipeline is designed to be run using DVC (Data Version Control) for managing data and model artifacts.
+This allows for reproducibility and versioning of datasets and models.

+### Prerequisites for DVC
+*   Install AWS CLI and configure your credentials for the S3 remote storage.

+*   Install DVC by setting up the python virtual environment as described above

+*   Initialize DVC in the project directory:
+    ```bash
+    dvc pull
+    ```

+*   Run the pipeline using DVC:
+    ```bash
+    dvc repro
+    ```

 ## Usage - Running the Pipeline Manually

 Currently, the pipeline stages are run as individual Python scripts in sequence.
 DVC integration for automated pipeline management is planned for a future update.